CamHenlin/iMessageModule/README.md

 ### Why doesn't this handle reading the database?
 There's already a pretty good library for that on npm at [imessage](https://www.npmjs.com/package/imessage) but personally I just read the Messages SQLite database directly in my other projects at [imessageclient](https://github.com/CamHenlin/imessageclient), [iMessageWebClient](https://github.com/CamHenlin/iMessageWebClient), and [imessagebot](https://github.com/CamHenlin/imessagebot).

+## This is clunky!
+This is using some private APIs with in OS X, but could be improved to use more.
+Private APIs within OS X should be able to be used to completely send messages without the use of Messages.app, but I haven't figured out how to do so yet.
+Right now I am using some private APIs to open a new message window and prefilling the To: field.
+Maybe you can help out and contribute?
+You can make this less clunky by helping out with this project [nodeprivatemessageskit](https://github.com/camhenlin/nodeprivatemessageskit)